oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 ---

-# 1 Introduction
+# 1 Scope

-## 1.1 Scope

 < What is the purpose and scope of this document? >

+# 2 Introduction

-## 1.2 Any Additional Introduction Subsections That Are Needed
+## 2.1 Any Additional Introduction Subsections That Are Needed

-## 1.3 Changes From the Previous Version
+## 2.2 Changes From the Previous Version

 < This should include a bulleted list of major changes that reviewers and
 implementers need to know about. >